imagej/imagej.github.io/pages/ITK.md

 compatibility layer.

-Enabling this functionality in ImageJ is simply a matter of turning on the .
+Enabling this functionality in ImageJ is simply a matter of turning on the {% include ListOfUpdateSites content="ImageJ-ITK update site" %}.
 Note that this will trigger a large download, as it requires the SimpleITK native library (up to a few hundred MB).

 ## What's on the update site?